EGI-Federation/documentation/content/en/users/tutorials/adhoc/data-redundancy/_index.md

 Check the ~/snapshot_replication.log file for output.

-Add the script to Cron Edit the crontab on the *source migration instance*:
+Add the script to Cron.
+Edit the crontab on the *source migration instance*:

 ```sh
 crontab -e